conor-mccaffrey/pands-project2021/README.md

 import matplotlib as mpl
 import os
-import matplotlib.pyplot as plt import seaborn as sbn from PIL import Image # this lets us convert images into arrays import matplotlib.patches as mpatches # needed for waffle charts
+import matplotlib.pyplot as plt import seaborn as sns import plotly.express as px from pywaffle import Waffle
 ```
 The libraries I imported are all quite standard for data analyses and visualisation, with perhaps Image (from PIL) (6) and matplotlib.patches being the exception.
 I have imported these modules to have the option of creating arrays from images and waffle charts.
 I will decide later in the project if they are needed or not but just to have the option.